-Thanks to state-of-the-art electronic components, future vehicles will be automated, electrically powered, and securely networked – and with interchangeable cockpits, they could also become convertible and flexible.
+Thanks to state-of-the-art electronic components, future vehicles will be automated, electrically powered and securely networked with interchangeable cockpits.
+They could also become convertible and flexible.

 NXP and Rinspeed have challenged this fundamental thinking with a new experimental concept, one that allows vehicles to become as unique as the individuals that travel within them.
 The potential, enabled by domain-based architecture, could deliver a new wave of innovation and enable flexible and securely networked mobility.
 In this concept car’s framework, the cockpit becomes a more personal reflection of an individual’s lifestyle and a self-propelled chassis becomes a workhorse for the community and a model for new revenue.

 In the new NXP and Rinspeed concept car, the chassis and cockpit are separated.
 While the chassis remains the most durable component of the vehicle, the cockpit becomes a “pod”; an interchangeable capsule with vast potential for customization.
 A “passenger pod” carries people to work in the morning, a “food delivery pod” transports food during the lunch hour, with its own refrigerated freight room, and a “cargo pod” drives at night with an extra-large loading area.
 All of these pods could share the same chassis through the course of a day.

 New architectures that divide vehicle electronics into five domains provide the flexibility to make this bold concept possible.
 The domains, which span the various roles of vehicles including connectivity, driver replacement, powertrain and vehicle dynamics, body and comfort, and in-vehicle experience domains make reorganizing the ideas of vehicle design possible.
 Instead of letting the chassis and cockpit age together, both components can go their separate ways to enable optimum utility.